ryanewtaylor/snagit-jira-output-accessory/Readme.md

-# Snagit Jira Output Accessory
+# Snagit JIRA Output Accessory

-This project adds a new button to Snagit's Output Accessories to enable you to send captured content directly to Jira.
+This project adds a new button to Snagit's Output Accessories to enable you to send captured content directly to JIRA.

 ## Installation